Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step4.md

     api$ rm -rf client

-Since we don't wanna have duplicate resources between the client and the server, we will remove the `package.json` file in the `api` dir:
+Since we don't wanna have duplicate resources between the client and the server, we will remove the `package.json` and `package-lock.json` files in the `api` dir:

-    api$ rm package.json
+    api$ rm package.json package-lock.json
+    api$ ln -s ../package.json
+    api$ ln -s ../package-lock.json

 And we will add a symbolic link between Ionic's `node_modules` and Meteor's `node_modules`: